 Russell Wangersky was born in New Haven, Connecticut, and raised in Nova Scotia, Canada, where his father was a professor of oceanography at Dalhousie University and his mother, a marine biologist.
 He attended Acadia University, choosing philosophy over the family tradition of science, and edited the university’s literary magazine, Alpha.
 He also signed up, during those university years, to be a volunteer firefighter in Wolfville, NS, the inspiration for his award-winning memoir.

 He has since worked as a researcher in the Queen’s Park bureau of Southam News, spent five years as a reporter at the Sunday Express and five years at CBC Television.
-In 2002, Russell became The Telegram’s editor.
+He has been page editor of The Telegram in St. John’s, as well as a columnist and magazine writer.
 He lives in St. John’s with is family, and divides his days between the newspaper and his other writing.

 “No one charts the geography of loneliness better than Russell Wangersky.
 Writing with clarity and precision, he reveals lives lived under a slow compression, of tension that demands release.
 At turns lyrical, wry, darkly comedic, but always heartfelt, Wangersky’s collection takes the short story to new heights of grace and skill.” — Will Ferguson, author of 419

 “Russell Wangersky has mastered the short story.
 The pieces in this collection are tender, violent, humorous, sorrowful, and sexy — sometimes all at the same time.
 In its exploration of human betrayal and human connection, The Path of Most Resistance captures the raw physical energy that simmers just below the surface of everyday life.
 This collection is a true gift from one of Canada’s most talented writers of short fiction.” — Angie Abdou, author of Between